Goodnight77/GenerativeAI_bootcamp/Intro to NLP and LLMs/README.md

 * * **Model Types & LLMs:** This project introduces different types of Generative AI models, with a focus on Large Language Models (LLMs).

-## Features

-* **Jupyter Notebooks:**  The project includes Jupyter Notebooks demonstrating various concepts and practical implementations.

-    * `nlp_preprocessing.ipynb`: Provides examples of data preprocessing techniques for NLP.
-    * `NLP_pipeline.ipynb`:  Demonstrates building a complete NLP pipeline.
-    * `Model_types_LLMs.ipynb`: Covers an introduction to different Generative AI models and LLMs.

 ## Installation

 **1. Install Python and Required Packages**

-This project is likely based on Python.
 Install Python and create a virtual environment using your preferred method.
 Here's an example using `venv`:

 ```bash
 python3 -m venv .venv